nshanian/TMT-MS/README.md

 -   NoGp is a negative control that includes full labeling conditions.
 -   NoGn excluded the biotin phenol needed to actually do the labeling and represents background endogenously biotinylated proteins.

 First, a normal distribution of data is assumed, and log intensities are compared across conditions, with z scores determined for proteins showing log2 > 1 fold change.
 Then the data is modeled to a normal distribution and a t-test statistic is calculated with FDR-adjusted p-value to determine the significance of the observed fold changes.
+Another example workflow is providec using non-linear mixed effects model (NLME) followed by model diagnostics.

 For differential analysis, the log2 ratios between the promoter targeting cases are compared, that is, averaged p1-p3 controls vs either the averaged negative control with labeling (NoGp) or no labeling (NoGn).
 Linear and Nonlinear Mixed Effects model is used to extract fold change and p-value for each protein using averaged control vs NoGp or NoGn conditions.